bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 64°
-- Cloudy
+- Rain
-- 91% humidity
+- 92% humidity
-- 17 mph wind
+- 13 mph wind
-- 93% cloud cover
+- 94% cloud cover
 - 44 AQI 🟩
-- 3.19 inches of rain in the past 24 hours
+- 2.84 inches of rain in the past 24 hours
-- 0.3 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>